MicrosoftDocs/sql-docs/docs/connect/ado-net/sql/tutorial-always-encrypted-enclaves-develop-net-apps.md

 author: karinazhou
 ms.author: v-jizho2
 ---

 # Tutorial: Develop a .NET application using Always Encrypted with secure enclaves

 [!INCLUDE [tsql-appliesto-ssver15-xxxx-xxxx-xxx-winonly](../../../includes/tsql-appliesto-ssver15-xxxx-xxxx-xxx-winonly.md)]

 [!INCLUDE [appliesto-netfx-netcore-xxxx-md](../../../includes/appliesto-netfx-netcore-xxxx-md.md)]

 This tutorial teaches you how to develop a simple application that issues database queries that use a server-side secure enclave for [Always Encrypted with secure enclaves](../../../relational-databases/security/encryption/always-encrypted-enclaves.md).

 ## Prerequisites

 This tutorial is the continuation of [Tutorial: Getting Started with Always Encrypted with secure enclaves using SSMS](../../../relational-databases/security/tutorial-getting-started-with-always-encrypted-enclaves.md).
-Make sure you've completed it, before following the below steps.
+Make sure you've completed it before following the below steps.

 In addition, you need Visual Studio (version 2019 is recommended) - you can download it from [https://visualstudio.microsoft.com/](https://visualstudio.microsoft.com).
-You application development environment must use .NET Framework 4.6 or later or .NET Core 2.1 or later.
+Your application development environment must use .NET Framework 4.6 or later or .NET Core 2.1 or later.

 ## Step 1: Set up your Visual Studio Project

-To use Always Encrypted with secure enclaves in a .NET Framework application, you need to make sure your application is built against .NET Framework 4.6 or higher.
-Whereas, to use Always Encrypted with secure enclaves in a .NET Core application, you need to make sure your application is built against .NET Core 2.1 or higher.
+To use Always Encrypted with secure enclaves in a .NET Framework application, you need to make sure your application targets .NET Framework 4.6 or higher.
+To use Always Encrypted with secure enclaves in a .NET Core application, you need to make sure your application targets .NET Core 2.1 or higher.

 In addition, if you store you column master key in Azure Key Vault, you also need to integrate your application with the [Microsoft.Data.SqlClient.AlwaysEncrypted.AzureKeyVaultProvider NuGet](https://www.nuget.org/packages/Microsoft.Data.SqlClient.AlwaysEncrypted.AzureKeyVaultProvider).

 1. Open Visual Studio.

 2. Create a new C\# Console App (.NET Framework / Core) project.

 3. Make sure your project targets at least .NET Framework 4.6 or .NET Core 2.1.
-Right-click on the project in Solution Explorer, select Properties and set Target framework.
+Right-click on the project in Solution Explorer, select Properties and set the Target framework.

 4. Install the following NuGet package by going to **Tools** (main menu) > **NuGet Package Manager** > **Package Manager Console**.
 Run the following code in the Package Manager Console.